najoshi/sabre/README.md

-# sabre - A barcode demultiplexing and trimming tool for FastQ/A files
+# sabre - A barcode demultiplexing and trimming tool for FastQ files

 ## About